CadeXLegend/Experimental_Game_01/README.md

 ## License

-This project isn't licensed.
-Woo.
+[Creative Commons CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) Creative Commons CC BY 4.0

 ## Acknowledgments

 * StackOverflow
-* Unity Scripting API
+* Unity & it's Scripting API
-* Just do it attitude
+* The Visual Studio Team
+* All the incredibly creative developers out there
+* YouTubers, Forum posters, and the incredible community present in the sphere of Programming & Game Development
 * My friends
 * My mum